ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-20/20-example-technology-showcase-dynamic-simulation-PCB.rst

 Creating the complete layered model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The original model will be duplicated to create a layered PCB of three layers
+The original model is duplicated to create a layered PCB of three layers
-that are binded together.
+that are bonded together.

 ..
 GENERATED FROM PYTHON SOURCE LINES 59-117